BrunoCiccarino/BrunoCiccarino.github.io/src/content/blog/modern-vim-on-windows-setup.md

 ---
 title: "Modern Vim on Windows Setup"
-description: "A comprehensive guide to setting up Vim on Windows for modern development workflows."
+description: "A comprehensive guide to setting up Vim on Windows for modern web development workflows."
 pubDatetime: 2025-01-18
 ---